 Currently, the following water use restrictions are being enforced:

-- Watering Days: Under Level 1, watering or irrigating is allowed Tuesday, Thursday and Saturday ONLY.
+- Watering Days: The City is currently under Level 1 Water Conservation.
+Watering or irrigating is allowed Tuesday and Thursday ONLY.

 - Obligation to Fix Leaks, Breaks, or Malfunctions: Excessive use, loss, or escape of water through leaks, breaks, or other malfunctions in the water user's plumbing must be repaired within 48 hours unless arrangements have been made with the City.